orkes-io/docs/docs/reference-docs/system-tasks/business-rule.md

 ```

- # In order to compare double values we should put suffix **.0** if it is not there.
-Then it will match the third row and generate output as:
+In order to compare double values, we should put the suffix **.0**.
+If it is not there, then it will match the third row and generate output as:

 ```json
     {
       "Discount" : "5%",